Saqlainahmed97/Titanic-Survival/README.md

 # Data science portfolio
-Following portfolio contains different data science projects implemented in two languages mainly: R and Python.
+Following portfolio contains different data science projects implemented in two languages mainly: R and Python.Soe of the projeccts that were implemented are: